Guillaume Jacques

-Guillaume Jacques (向柏霖 (Xiàng Bólín), born 1979) is a French linguist who specializes in the study of Sino-Tibetan languages: Old Chinese, Tangut, Tibetan, Gyalrongic and Kiranti languages.
-He also performs research on the Algonquian and Siouan language families and publishes about languages of other families such as Breton.
+Guillaume Jacques (/fr/; 向柏霖 (Xiàng Bólín); born 1979) is a French linguist who specializes in the study of Sino-Tibetan languages: Old Chinese, Tangut, Tibetan, Gyalrongic and Kiranti languages.
+He also performs research on the Algonquian and Siouan–Catawban language families and publishes about languages of other families such as Breton.
 His case studies in historical phonology are set in the framework of panchronic phonology, aiming to formulate generalizations about sound change that are independent of any particular language or language group.

 Jacques is one of the main contributors to the Pangloss Collection, an open archive of endangered-language data.

 Guillaume Jacques was awarded the CNRS Bronze Medal in 2015.

 Biography

 Guillaume Jacques studied linguistics at the University of Amsterdam and Paris Diderot University.
 He obtained his doctorate in 2004 with a dissertation on the phonology and morphology of the Japhug language (one of the Gyalrongic languages), which was based on fieldwork carried out in Sichuan, China in 2002–2003.
 He taught at Paris Descartes University for four years before taking up a permanent research position at the Centre de recherches linguistiques sur l'Asie orientale (CRLAO).